 If you’re looking to save money across pantry items such as nuts, seeds, flours and nut meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 200 grams (2 cups) roasted hazelnut meal (hazelnuts roasted or dehydrated, skins rubbed off and then ground to a meal, taking care not to over grind it so it becomes oily or nut butter!)
+- 200 g hazelnut meal (2 cups) hazelnuts roasted or dehydrated, skins rubbed off and then ground to a meal, taking care not to over grind it so it becomes oily or nut butter!

-- 1 tablespoon vanilla bean powder or paste
+- 1 tbsp vanilla -powder, extract or essence

-- 3 tablespoons desiccated coconut, to coat them
+- 3 tbsp desiccated coconut -to coat them

 - In a food processor combine on low speed (Thermomix speed 4) the hazelnut meal, sweetener, coconut, coconut oil, cocoa and vanilla until just combined (Thermomix 5 seconds).
 You can also mix by hand, just make sure the coconut oil is in its liquid form.